How you say it is important

 Volume control is also partly dependent on your microphone technique.
 Very, very few speakers practice using a microphone and working with the sound team, and that's a shame.
 Although lapel mics are easy and very popular, a handheld mic enables you to play sound games, for example, to increase volume by moving the microphone closer to your mouth.
 This has the advantage of increasing volume and not distorting your voice in the way that shouting does.
 If you intend to use the microphone like this, for heaven's sake, practice and speak to the sound person if there is one.
 A sound person will immediately drop your volume if you use the microphone like this - you have to tell them what you're going to do so they don't work against you.

 In normal speech, you vary the pitch of your speech for different reasons:

 - high pitch represents energy and excitement and high emotion

 You also vary pitch within sentences; you use increasing pitch to indicate a question at the end of sentences.

 Even business speeches have emotional content if you play them right.
 One company I worked for had a meaningful commitment to Corporate Social Responsibility and people spoke about their experiences in disadvantaged communities around the world.
 The best speakers used high pitch to give a forceful power when talking about their experiences and coupled it with lower pitch to talk about the effect it had on them.
-More generally, executives can use higher pitch for energetic parts of a speech, for example, talking about beating the competition or exceeding quota, and then use lower pitch for serious parts, like discussing training and staff development.
+More generally, executives can use a higher pitch for energetic parts of a speech, for example, talking about beating the competition or exceeding quota, and then use a lower pitch for serious parts, like discussing training and staff development.

 Like all abilities, your vocal range is limited, which is why certain types of speech may suit your voice better than others, but there are things you can do to extend or even change your vocal range.